NO disproportionation over defective 1T′-MoS2 monolayers†

-MoS2 monolayers are usually born with vacancies (most likely missing S atoms).
-Here, by using the first-principles calculations, we prove that 1T'-MoS2 monolayers are an efficient catalyst for NO disproportionation.
-The reaction starts with NO adsorptions at the S vacancies.
-Later coming NO molecules react with the already adsorbed ones to afford NO2 molecules, which readily desorb.
-The remaining N-doped MoS2 sheets can then easily react with NO molecules to produce N2O, which can be heated to desorb.
-Thus, the S vacancies are recovered and the catalytic cycle is completed.
-The NO2 formation step has a relatively high barrier of 1.58 eV, but it can be lowered to 0.19 and 0.56 eV by applying biaxial -3% and 3% strain, respectively.
-The reaction mechanism is totally different from those catalyzed by metal-centered catalysts (complexes, clusters, or metal-organic frameworks), which feature the N2O formation as the rate-limiting step and NO2 in the metal-nitrite complexes cannot be released.
-Our work paves the way of strain engineering two-dimensional (2D) materials into efficient NO disproportionation catalysts.
+The MoS2 monolayers are usually created with vacancies (most likely missing S atoms).
+At an S vacancy, the exposed and under-coordinated Mo atoms become reactive and can strongly bind to small molecules.
+Here, by using first-principles calculations, it is proved that 1T′-MoS2 monolayers are an efficient catalyst for NO disproportionation.
+The reaction starts with NO adsorptions at the exposed Mo atoms.
+Later the incoming NO molecules react with the ones already adsorbed to give NO2 molecules, which readily desorb.
+The remaining N-doped MoS2 sheets can then easily react with NO molecules to produce N2O, and can be heated to desorb them.
+Thus, the defective 1T′-MoS2 monolayers are recovered and the catalytic cycle is completed.
+The NO2 formation step has a relatively high activation barrier of 1.58 eV, but it can be lowered to 0.19 or 0.56 eV by applying biaxial −3% or 3% strain, respectively.
+The reaction mechanism is totally different from those catalyzed by metal-centered catalysts (complexes, clusters, or metal–organic frameworks), which feature the N2O formation as the rate-limiting step and the NO2 in the metal–nitrite complexes cannot be released.
+This work paves the way for strain engineering two-dimensional (2D) materials into efficient NO disproportionation catalysts.